Mingo Nesmith/Icon Sportswire

 2019 | Washington Mystics | +450 |

 The added attention to the WNBA has primarily stemmed from the influx of talent the league has seen over the past few seasons.
 Players like A'Ja Wilson and Caitlin Clark have made the league a must-watch event on a nightly basis.
-Following the 2024 WNBA Finals, Wilson and Clark opened atop the odds board for the 2025 MVP, but they have since fallen behind in the race, as Napheesa Collier has become the heavy favorite.
+Following the 2024 WNBA Finals, Wilson and Clark were at the top of the odds board for the 2025 MVP, but after Clark suffered an injury, the race for the award has come down to Wilson and Napheesa Collier.
+Ultimately, the voters decided to crown Wilson for the second consecutive season and for the sixth time since 2019.

 Player | Opening Odds | Current best odds |